-- A personal grievance is a formal protest about something that's happened at work. - You can raise a personal grievance and then decide how you want to proceed. - It is always a good idea to put a personal grievance in writing. - It is worth writing down everything that happens and getting advice from your local Community Law Centre, YouthLaw or Employment New Zealand. - A personal grievance must be given as a letter to an employer within 90 days of the event or from finding out about the event.
+- A personal grievance is a formal protest about something that's happened at work. - You can raise a personal grievance and then decide how you want to proceed. - It is always a good idea to put a personal grievance in writing. - When you are employed by one person but usually spend your day working for someone else (for example, a hire worker on a building site), you can raise a personal grievance against either employer. - It is worth writing down everything that happens and getting advice from your local Community Law Centre, YouthLaw or Employment New Zealand.

-- Personal grievances can kickstart the formal dispute resolution process, which includes mediation (provided for free by the Ministry of Business, Innovation, and Employment). - You can ask for an apology, your job back, compensation for lost wages or "hurt and humiliation" or a written reference. - If no personal grievance is raised, you can't access any of these solutions, though in some circumstances other solutions may be available.
+- A personal grievance must be given as a letter to an employer within 90 days of the event or from finding out about the event. - Personal grievances can kickstart the formal dispute resolution process, which includes mediation (provided for free by the Ministry of Business, Innovation, and Employment). - You can ask for an apology, your job back, compensation for lost wages or "hurt and humiliation" or a written reference. - If no personal grievance is raised, you can't access any of these solutions, though in some circumstances other solutions may be available.